legacypowers/redyt/README.md

 `notify-send` is also recommended but, if not present, `echo` will be used as a notifier.

+# Additional Info about the fork
 My fork allows you to permanently store the images in a permanent storage directory

+# Troubleshooting

+Symptom: the script says that there is another instance running, but there is not
+Fix: Clear the cache folder using "rm ~/.cache/redyt/*" (without the quotes)